igorwojda/android-showcase/README.md

 #### Data Layer

 Encapsulates application data.
-Provides the data to the `domain` layer eg. retrieve data from the internet and cache the data in disk cache (when device is offline).
+Provides the data to the `domain` layer eg. retrieves data from the internet and cache the data in disk cache (when the device is offline).

 Components:

 - **Repository** is exposing data to the `domain` layer.
-Depending on the application structure and quality of the external APIs repository can also merge, filter, and transform the data.
-These operations intend to create high-quality data source for the `domain` layer.
-It is the responsibility of Repository (one or more) to construct Domain models by reading from the `Data Source` and accept Domain models to be written to the `Data Source`
+Depending on the application structure and quality of the external API repository can also merge, filter, and transform the data.
+These operations intend to create a high-quality data source for the `domain` layer.
+It is the responsibility of the Repository (one or more) to construct Domain models by reading from the `Data Source` and accepting Domain models to be written to the `Data Source`
 - **Mapper** - maps `data model` to `domain model` (to keep `domain` layer independent from the `data` layer).

 This application has two `Data Sources` - `Retrofit` (used for network access) and `Room` (local storage used to access device persistent memory).
-These data sources can be treated a an implicit sub-layer.Each data source consists of multiple classes:
+These data sources can be treated as an implicit sub-layer.
+Each data source consists of multiple classes:

 - **Retrofit Service** - defines a set of API endpoints